hemanth/functional-programming-jargon/readme.md

 ---

-__P.S:__ Without the wonderful [contributions](https://github.com/hemanth/functional-programming-jargon/graphs/contributors) this repo would be meaningless!
+__P.S:__ This repo is successful due to the wonderful [contributions](https://github.com/hemanth/functional-programming-jargon/graphs/contributors)!